 The shaving cream sensory sheet is a classic low-prep sensory activity that delivers color and tactile fun, fast.

-The best way is to use a rimmed tray and spray a healthy layer of shaving cream, and add a few drops of food coloring.
+The best way is to use a cookie sheet or rimmed tray and spray a healthy layer of shaving cream, and add a few drops of food coloring.

 The sensation of the soft, foamy surface is surprising and slightly squishy, which can be very soothing for toddlers.